wjj1238679/PAIR-Fuse/README.md

 This repository accompanies the paper:

 > **PAIR-Fuse: Prompt-guided Adaptive Integration of LLM and KG Embedding Rankings for Knowledge Graph Completion**
-> Xiuxia Tian, Jingjing Wang, Ao-Ying Zhou
+> Jingjing Wang, Xiuxia Tian

 It contains the Qt/C++-Edu knowledge graph, the candidate sets, the prompts, and the code needed to reproduce every number in the paper.